whage/whage.github.io/_posts/2022-01-01-new-year-thoughts.md

 But then...
 I want to initiate some change in my professional life.
 In 2 ways: what I do and when I do it.
 I want to be working on something I care about.
 I keep a list of those things in a safe place, maybe I'll share them in an upcoming post.
 As for the "when", I mean when during the day and also how much each day.
-I'd really like to be working less and less at times when I could be doing other, more important things like spending time with my son or going outdoors or exercising or even just sitting down and thinking about things I find important.
+I'd really like to be working less overall and also less at times when I could be doing other, more important things like spending time with my son or going outdoors or exercising or even just sitting down and thinking about things I find important.